sigasi/sigasi_insights/faq.md

 ![](images/screenshots/funnel_small.png)

-If you want to check more errors, enable the [integration with external compilers](/manual/tools#Save Time Compilation)
+If you want to check more errors, enable the [/manual/tools#Save-time Compilation]

 ## How do I increase the heap size for Eclipse?